header pic header text

 The Dances are intended to be heart-opening, but when someone is so hurt or so deeply offended by the words used in a Dance, then there can be heart-closing, discomfort, and distress.
 We should strive to present the Dances in a manner which will unify and illuminate, not divide and distress.

-This article is based on my own personal observations, combined with what I've heard from various native-speakers and Dance leaders with whom I've communicated over the past few years.
+This article is based on my own personal observations, combined with what I've heard from various native-speakers and Dance leaders with whom I've communicated over the years.
 I hope that the ideas and examples presented in this article will help to bring greater authenticity and greater sensitivity to the Dances.

 Embracing a Global Audience: